Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Outflow Model

 Although we have ignored many of the intricacies of the stellar wind, we highlight that Lyman-$\alpha$ transits are probing the stellar wind conditions near the planet.
-Therefore, a full 3D treatment of the stellar wind is unnecessary.
 A possible complication with this arises when stellar wind conditions can vary considerably along the orbit of the planet.
 However, more complicated stellar wind conditions could be added to the model relatively simply.